Winter Wonder Deals! ⛄️❄️

 A well-balanced diet is the essence of smooth and supple skin.
-Contrary to what the beauty industry wants you to believe, good skin and hair don't need fancy creams and hair treatments.
+Contrary to what the beauty industry wants you to believe, good skin and hair don't require only fancy creams and hair treatments.
 The glowing skin and healthy hair all begin from within.

 Skin is the largest organ of the human body and is an excellent reflection of your overall well-being and vitality.
-Remember your family doctor checking your nails to find the deficiencies.
-Your nails and hairs are also a significant indicator and tell you about your nutritional status.
+Remember your family doctor checking your nails to find the deficiencies?
+Your nails and hairs are a significant indicator and tell you about your nutritional status.

-Apart from healthy skin, Omega-3 has also been linked to boosting hair growth.
+Apart from healthy skin, omega-3 has also been linked to boosting hair growth.
 According to a study, fish oil supplements have been found to reduce hair loss and increase new hair growth in women.

-They are also rich in fat-soluble Vitamin E, Vitamin K, and Vitamin D. A medium-sized avocado provides 21% of your Vitamin E requirement.
-Vitamin E is essential for healthy skin and scalp.
+They are also rich in fat-soluble Vitamin E, Vitamin K, and Vitamin D. A medium-sized avocado provides 21% of your Vitamin E requirement, which is essential for healthy skin and scalp.
 It supports your scalp, reduces dandruff, reduces hair fall, and prevents the scalp from oxidative stress.
-Eat the avocado of putting them in your face mask; your skin is going to thank you!

 Berries are packed with tangy-sweet flavor and have an excellent nutritional profile.
-They are a rich source of Vitamin C, fiber and are filled with skin-friendly antioxidants like polyphenols.
+They are a rich source of Vitamin C, fibre and are filled with skin-friendly antioxidants like polyphenols.

 Try our spinach cheddar quiche, which is loaded with the goodness of spinach and a rave among our clients.

-Herbs are easy to include in your meals and bring out the flavor and enhance the health benefits of your food.
+Herbs are easy to include in your meals and they bring out the flavor and enhance the health benefits of your food.

 Carrots are a powerhouse of nutrients and contain a large amount of beta carotene, and Vitamin A. Beta carotene prevents cell degeneration, slows the aging process, and gives you glowing skin.
 Vitamin A keeps our eyes, bones, and teeth healthy and strong.

-The list of citrus fruits and their health benefits are exhausting.
-They are an abundant source of Vitamin C, and citric acid, and many other nutrients.
+The list of citrus fruits and their health benefits is exhausting.
+They are an abundant source of Vitamin C, citric acid, and many other nutrients.
 Vitamin C fights the free radical action that promotes the skin aging process.
 It also helps the body to produce collagen, encourages skin elasticity, and plays an essential role in the skin healing process.

 The most nutritious citrus fruits are lemons, grapefruits, oranges, tangerines, and sweet lime.
 So, if you are sick and tired of harmful cosmetic products, include citrus fruits in your daily diet to promote natural skin glow from deep within.

 Tomatoes are a powerhouse of vitamins.
 They contain a range of Vitamins A, K, B1, B3, B5, and C. However, what makes it stand out from other skin-friendly food is lycopene.

 Our chefs suggest instead of the whole tomato, add tomato paste to your dishes, as it contains a higher concentration of lycopene.
 Pair them with heart-healthy oils like olive or rice bran that can help the better absorption.

 Roasted sweet potatoes are satiating and are an excellent side option.
 Though the word sweet is attached to it, they don't take your blood sugar on a roller coaster ride.

 Nuts are tasty, healthy, and convenient food to add a crunch to your dishes.
 They provide a variety of nutrients and healthy fats that your skin and hair love.
-What's more, they also offer a range of Vitamin Bs, zinc, phosphorous and essential fatty acids.
+What's more, they also offer a range of Vitamin Bs, zinc, phosphorous, and essential fatty acids.

-Fish are also a rich source of selenium, but if you are vegetarian or don't like fish, add walnuts and brazil nuts to your diet.
+Fish are also a rich source of selenium, but if you are vegetarian or don't like fish, add walnuts and Brazil nuts to your diet.
 Nuts are an excellent and easy addition to your diet.

-Well, that is convenient for the food industry as it's easy to pack, store and transport, but it's not good for your body.
+Well, that is convenient for the food industry as it's easy to pack, store, and transport, but it's not good for your body.
 Trans fats can cause inflammation in the body and cause lots of negative effects on the body, including the skin.